bengfarrell/rgf-blog/content/blog/2017-01-30-i-m-a-local-guide-on-stay-com.md

 [Click Me!](https://www.stay.com/s/3zZp/)

-Folks, there are a lot of startup companies aiming to do similar things as Stay.Com -- and I've passed on participating in number of them.
+Folks, there are a lot of startup companies aiming to do similar things as Stay.Com—and I've passed on participating in number of them.
 The reason I chose to go ahead and create a guide with Stay.Com is because I truly believe it's one of the best-designed interfaces I've seen for this sort of traveler's aide.
 Give it a shot for yourself!
 Or just wish me well as I come up with more guide ideas.
 Best Tasting Rooms in Jack London Square, anyone?
 Or Best Ice Cream on College Ave?
 I am up to this task!

 [![the gourmez, rebecca gomez farrell, reviews, critic](http://s3.amazonaws.com/thegourmez-wpmedia/2017/01/RGF-vespa-400x500.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2017/01/RGF-vespa.jpg)